anandsinghrajawat/anandsinghrajawat/README.md

-- 👋 Hi, I’m @anandsinghrajawat
+- 👋 Hi, I’m Anand Singh Rajawat.
-- 👀 I’m interested in coding with python
+- 👀 I’m interested in coding in c programming.
-- 🌱 I’m currently working for empezar software labs pvt. ltd
+- 🌱 I’m currently working for empezar software labs pvt. ltd.
-- 💞️ I’m looking to collaborate on a exciting python project
+- 💞️ I’m looking to collaborate on a exciting c-programming project.
-- 📫 you can reach me at anandsinghrajawat68@gmail.com
+- 📫 you can reach me at anandsinghrajawat68@gmail.com.

 <!---
 anandsinghrajawat/anandsinghrajawat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.